cabforum/smime/SBR.md

    __Contents:__ The pseudonym attribute MUST NOT be present if the givenName and/or surname attribute are present.
 If present, the `subject:pseudonym` field field MUST be verified according to [Section 3.2.3](#323-authentication-of-individual-identity).

 g. __Certificate Field:__ `subject:serialNumber` (2.5.4.5)
-   __Contents:__ If present, the `subject:serialNumber` may be used to contain an identifier assigned by the CA or RA to identify and/or to disambiguate the Subscriber.
+   __Contents:__ If present, the `subject:serialNumber` MAY be used to contain an identifier assigned by the CA or RA to identify and/or to disambiguate the Subscriber.

 h. __Certificate Field:__ `subject:email` (1.2.840.113549.1.9.1)
    __Contents:__ If present, the `subject:email` MUST contain a single `Rfc822Name` or an `otherName` of type `id-on-SmtpUTF8Mailbox` as verified under [Section 3.2.2.2](#3222-validation-of-mailbox-authorization-or-control).